 If you plan on island hopping in Hawaii, like we did, you might come across some other magnificent banyan trees.

 - Maui: There’s actually another gorgeous banyan tree on Maui.
 It’s located along the Pipiwai trail, one of the most popular Road to Hana stops (while technically, it’s located past Hana).

 - Oahu: You’ll find several huge banyan trees in Hawaii’s capital, for example at the Honolulu Zoo, in the gardens of Iolani Palace, and at the historic Moana Surfrider hotel.

 - Big Island: There’s the legendary Banyan Tree Drive in Hilo, right in front of the hotel where we were staying.
-We preferred the banyans that were tucked away behind Rainbow Falls near Hilo.
+But we preferred the banyan that was tucked away behind Rainbow Falls near Hilo.
 Make sure to include a visit to this hidden tree when making a list of Big Island things to do.